 To date, 22 states have legalized marijuana for recreational use by adults.
 They are listed below.

 Resources.
-The 37 states that have legalized marijuana for adult medical or recreational use are listed below.
+The 38 states (plus the District of Columbia) that have legalized marijuana for adult medical or recreational use are listed below.
 Although each of the states listed has legalized usage, it is important to keep in mind that the laws vary with regard to allowable usage and possession.
 Use the following links to read more about marijuana laws in your state.

 Medical Use Only